Hospital Visitation Policy

 • Adult Units: Children under 8 years of age will not be allowed to visit a patient, regardless of symptoms unless under exceptional circumstances (will require approval by a nurse).

-• Fever has fully resolved without the use of fever-reducing medication like Tylenol
+• Fever has fully resolved without the use of fever-reducing medication like Tylenol for at least 24 hours.

 • Must follow additional procedures when visiting or caring for the infant (see below).